myselfmohith/My-Docs/CSS/README.md

 Tiktok scroll is very easy to implement doesn't even need the **javascript**,The CSS feature that enables me to implement is `scroll-snap`

 #### Parent
-The parent should not be overflowed and set overflow-<direction> to `scroll`.
+The parent should not be overflowed and set overflow-`y or x` to `scroll`.

 |Code|Inputs|Notes|
 |:-|:-|:-|